 "As our company grows, I have learned how important it is to take care of myself while I’m also trying to support everyone else in my life.
 I put my family and my business first so often, so I’ve had to focus on setting aside time for myself.
 Women are doing so much, I think it’s important to remind ourselves we also deserve a break and that doing everything perfectly isn’t always possible.
 I think it’s about making choices and prioritizing what matters most at that moment."

 Randi Zuckerberg really needs no introduction.
 The best-selling author, founder, and CEO of Zuckerberg Media is a powerhouse.
-If 2018 has been all about the rise of the woman, it's safe to say Zuckerberg is in the business of smashing glass ceilings but she doesn't want to sit in the corner office alone.
+It's safe to say Zuckerberg is in the business of smashing glass ceilings but she doesn't want to sit in the corner office alone.
 In fact, Zuckerberg has made it her job to carve a path for the many female entrepreneurs to follow and join her at the top.

 "We live in a world where women receive only 5% of venture capital funding, where only 26% of all STEM workers are women, and where women are still only earning $.77 of every dollar that men are.
 Because gender inequality still exists in business, education, and economics, success, to me, is inspiring as many women and girls possible to pursue their dreams and conquer statistics like these.